atEverychance/ProjectCR/proposal.md

 - See how data stays separate between sales
 - Try out the basic API endpoints

-### Phase 2: Core Business Logic - $20,000
+### Phase 2: Core Platform Development (Backend & Frontend Implementation) - $20,000
 Here's where your expertise starts coming to life - we're building the brain that understands how consignment sales work.
 The system learns your event structure, consignor relationships, and inventory rules.
+We'll also develop the user interfaces for core features like event creation, consignor registration, and inventory management.
 It's like teaching a really smart assistant everything you know about running successful sales.

 What you'll be able to test:
 - Create and configure test events